 You’ve already been told a hundred times, but we’re telling you again: be very mindful of what you eat while wearing braces.
-Dr. Andrew Sarpotdar and Dr. Jenny Sun in Glendale and Suprise, AZ is a firm believer that taking care of your braces is crucial to getting a great orthodontic result!
+Dr. Andrew Sarpotdar and Dr. Jenny Sun in Glendale and surprise, AZ is a firm believer that taking care of your braces is crucial to getting a great orthodontic result!

 During the coronavirus quarantine, it is harder than normal for an orthodontist to fix broken brackets or handle an orthodontic emergency.
 You know what they say: an ounce of prevention is worth a pound of cure!
 This holds true when taking care of your braces and avoiding orthodontic emergencies.